 There are no easy answers.
 Although OA has no written policy on disruptive behavior, we can refer to our literature and the Traditions.

-- “From Tradition One in The Twelve Steps and Twelve Traditions of Overeaters Anonymous: “The unity of OA is a matter of life and death to us.
+- “From Tradition One in The Twelve Steps and Twelve Traditions of Overeaters Anonymous, Second Edition: “The unity of OA is a matter of life and death to us.
 However, unity isn’t always easy to maintain….
 If we as individuals did not value the common welfare of the Fellowship above our own … OA … would lose the strength that comes from our union of the many” (p.
-110).
+92).

-- From Tradition Three in The Twelve Steps and Twelve Traditions of Overeaters Anonymous: “Occasionally groups are plagued by members who disrupt the harmony of the meetings.
+- From Tradition Three in The Twelve Steps and Twelve Traditions of Overeaters Anonymous, Second Edition: “Occasionally groups are plagued by members who disrupt the harmony of the meetings.
 Even these people are not permanently barred from the group and denied the chance to recover.
 Of course groups must protect their members from violence or harassment….
-We have found that most personality problems can best be dealt with on a one-to-one basis through sponsorship” (p.
-131).
+We have found that most personality problems can best be dealt with on a one-to-one basis” (p.
+109).

 Tradition Five tells us that the primary purpose of every OA group is to carry the message of recovery to those who still suffer.
 Every member of the group has the responsibility, therefore, to keep that primary purpose in mind.
 If a member’s actions are disruptive or dangerous, the OA group not only needs to protect itself and its members, it must also make certain that the primary purpose for which the group exists is upheld.
 If it doesn’t, the meeting may fold and many may lose the opportunity for recovery.